MoserMarco/CPP-Exercises/Exercise/03-Functions/Instructions/Functions_ENG.md

 ### Description:
 Write a function that receives a positive integer and returns the number of its digits.
+If `n` is negative the function must return -1.
 ### Function Prototype:

 ```cpp